dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 ###### `--commcare-branch COMMCARE_BRANCH`

 The name of the commcare-hq git branch to deploy.
-Not allowed if `--commcare-hash` is specified.

-###### `--commcare-hash COMMCARE_HASH`

-A commit hash from commcare-hq to deploy.
-Not allowed if `--commcare-branch` is specified.

 ---